Home

 In 1917, they resided in a rural section of Grafton, where they were farmers.
 That year, at the age of 42, Josiah registered for the military draft.
 On the card, he marked his race as "white" but the draft board officer wrote, "Considered colored by people - as he attended colored school."
 He was unable to write his own name, and signed documents with an "X."

-Circa 1934, the Kennedys lived near Stone House, in the vicinity of Grafton, Taylor County.
-The Grafton Sentinel said of Josiah:
+Circa 1934, the Kennedy residence was near Stone House, in the vicinity of Grafton, Taylor County.

 [He] was born and raised in the community where he lived all of his life.
 Mr. Kennedy was a Christian man and led an exemplary life.
 He was a good neighbor and a considerate husband and father.
 He was a member for many years ... of the Cecil Wesleyan church, and was faithful in attendance when circumstances permitted."

 Josiah died at age 55 on July 8, 1934, caused by nephritis and bronchial asthma, known as "dropsy" at that time.
-He was buried in the Pritchard Cemetery following a funeral at the Cecil Wesleyan Church led by Rev. Fred Decost.
-Josiah's grave is not marked.
+He was buried in the Pritchard Cemetery following a funeral at the Cecil Wesleyan Church preached by Rev. Fred Decost.
+Josiah's grave is not marked today, if it ever was.

-Pritchard Wesleyan Methodist Church and adjacent cemetery near Clemtown
+Pritchard Wesleyan Methodist Church and cemetery near Clemtown